Primary school beneficiaries receive $65 a month and secondary school beneficiaries receive $100 a month.

 Applicants have to fulfil the following criteria to be eligible for the Fund:

-STSPMF is committed to helping children and youth who meet the eligibility criteria by providing them with school pocket money for 2 years.
+STSPMF is committed to helping children and youth who meet the eligibility criteria by providing them with school pocket money for a maximum period of 24 months.
+Do note that each application grants a maximum of 12 months of assistance and the application is to be applied on a yearly basis.

 The outcome of the application will depend on the assessment of the schools, social workers and STSPMF.